HR provides guidance to supervisors and is often tasked with solving the “problem” of negative employees.

 Could the negative employee be happy in the right workplace?
 Hopefully but perpetual negativity is often part of a long-standing pattern that’s hard to reverse.

 Negative views can influence others when left unchallenged.
 Eventually, even motivated workers can believe the view that the supervisor is the problem or the company doesn’t care.
 Just how negative things may get depends upon the supervisor’s skill handling negative folks.
-Can the supervisor act with confidence and respect when the disgruntled employee offers their fatalistic view in the staff meeting?
+Can the supervisor act with confidence and respect when the disgruntled employee challenges them directly in the staff meeting?
 Does the supervisor have the skill to set boundaries for negative remarks an employee may use to discourage or control coworkers?

 Strategies to minimize the damage of persuasive, negative employees

 Younger workers represent an increasing portion of today’s workforce.
 They tend to have high expectations for being treated well.
-I hope they will bring their impatience with negative coworkers to the table.
-Savvy business managers understand the long term damage disruptive comments can yield and take action.
-Gossip and negativity detract from the company’s efficient movement toward both business and people goals and can result in an atmosphere of disrespect.
+I support speaking up when their patience for negative coworkers wears thin.
+Savvy business managers understand the long term damage disruptive comments can yield, and take action.
+If you can shift a negative style, great.
+But, gossip and negativity detract from the company’s efficient movement toward both business and people goals and create an atmosphere of disrespect.
 Negativity interferes with employee engagement, motivation and loyalty – factors associated with company profitability.
 It certainly doesn’t promote personal accountability or healthy communication.
 Finally, happy and engaged employees shouldn’t have to put up with it.

 When delivering performance consequences with disgruntled employees you might layout their choices like this: “We welcome you to improve/refrain from these behaviors, stay, and help us succeed.
 Or, you can agree to disagree and move to another company.
 What you can’t do, is stay and hassle your fellow employees.”

-Sometimes company leaders need encouragement and support to take a firm stand with these employees.
+Sometimes company leaders need support to take a firm stand with these employees.
 I have explained supervisory burn-out as a natural outcome allowing a staff member to stay and gripe.
 When a supervisor becomes worn down by negative employees it is appropriate to let the negative employee understand that this is one more way in which they interfere with the achievement of team goals.
+Supervisory burnout has additional negative results.
 Make sure supervisors get the support they need to maintain attention and motivation to intervene with negative employees.
+They may need help intervening.
 It is wonderful to see when a supervisor becomes empowered to make a shift and ably take the reins of a collective, motivated team.
 It can be rewarding for the company and great for the positive employees.
 After stubbornly negative employees are gone, staff will often approach you with thanks.